stefan-beuchert/MovieRecommender/README.md

       [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=stefan-beuchert_MovieRecommender&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=stefan-beuchert_MovieRecommender)

-The SonarCloud overview for this project can be acessed by using this [link](https://sonarcloud.io/dashboard?id=stefan-beuchert_MovieRecommender).
+The SonarCloud overview for this project can be accessed by using this [link](https://sonarcloud.io/dashboard?id=stefan-beuchert_MovieRecommender).

-And [this](tasks/SonarCloud.PNG) is a screenshot of the website, if it should not be available for some reason.
+And [this](tasks/SonarCloud.PNG) is a screenshot of the website if it should not be available for some reason.

 ### 4 Clean Code Development